Call for Papers is Now Closed.

 If you have used Synopsys technology to overcome difficult design issues and to accelerate your innovation, the SNUG community wants to hear from you!

-As a published SNUG author you will increase your visibility in the local design and worldwide Synopsys User communities.
-In addition to the professional recognition, you’ll be eligible for significant cash awards.
+As a published SNUG author, you will increase your visibility in the local design and worldwide Synopsys User communities.
+In addition to the professional recognition, you will be eligible for significant cash awards (please check your company’s gift acceptance policy).

 We have a preliminary list of topics to get you started, but don’t let that limit your ideas or innovation in your submission:

 - Advanced Application Methodologies (ARM, Graphics/GPUs, Processors)

 - Advanced Design Methodologies (High Performance, Low Power, Area Optimization, Time to Market)